Kenta Kobashi: Professional wrestling style and persona

 Kobashi is known to have not gone any time in his career being a heel.
 With his noted work as a determined, belligerent wrestler, it made him more likeable with the crowd, especially at the early stages of his career.
 Showing that he'd never give up in his career, Kobashi's presence in the ring was always noted for his determination to endure and deal damage, as seen evidently in his championship matches against his fellow Four Heavenly Kings: Misawa, Kawada and Taue.

 Personal life

 Kobashi was known in the locker room to be friendly and unreserved for conversations with his fellow peers.
-Notably, in the AJPW dojo, he got along with Mitsuharu Misawa's daughter Kaede, playing with her whilst his father trained.
+Notably, in the AJPW dojo, he got along with Mitsuharu Misawa's daughter Kaede, playing with her whilst her father trained.
 Kobashi and Misawa have been described as brothers, notably with Misawa seeing himself as Kobashi's ani (兄), or elder brother.

 Known for his passion towards bodybuilding and training, Kobashi owns and operates a branch of Anytime Fitness in Setagaya, Tokyo.

 Kobashi married his girlfriend of 14 years, singer Mizuki (née Mai), on October 2, 2010.
 In August 2015, Mai gave birth to the couple's first child, a daughter.